Ryan-Haines/rpi-microk8s/README.md

 5.
-now get to kubernetes dashboard: easy to bork up around this step, if necessary delete nodes with `kubectl delete node <name>` then `sudo microk8s reset` and restart from enabling services.
+now get to kubernetes dashboard: easy to bork up around this step, if necessary delete nodes with `kubectl delete node <name>` then `sudo microk8s reset` and restart from enabling services & re-add worker nodes.

 expose the dashboard over nodeport to access the dashboard outside the cluster: